-(K) (L) Specific standards for restaurants.
+(L) Specific standards for restaurants.

-- (1) Citywide (applicable in all areas of the city except within the Arlandria/Upper Potomac West area, Mount Vernon Overlay zone area or the Old and Historic Alexandria District where additional standards apply pursuant to section 11-513(L)(2): - (a) The number of seats at the restaurant may not exceed 60. - (b) The restaurant shall offer full service, including printed menus and wait service provided at tables and preset tables with nondisposible tableware. - The hours of operation shall be no greater than the prevailing hours of similar uses in the area, but in no event shall the restaurant stay open later than 12:00 midnight or open earlier than 5:00 a.m.
-Within the Mount Vernon Avenue Overlay zone and the NR zone areas, hours are limited to from 6:00 a.m. to 11:00 p.m., Sunday through Thursday, and from 6:00 a.m. to midnight, Saturday and Sunday, although the closing hour for indoor seating may be extended until midnight four times a year for special events. - (d) The applicant shall post the hours of operation as well as the location of off street parking at the entrance to the restaurant. - (e) Meals ordered before the closing hour may be served, but no new patrons may be admitted after the closing hour, and all patrons must leave by one hour after the closing hour. - (f) Limited, live entertainment may be offered at the restaurant.
+- (1) The number of seats at the restaurant may not exceed 60. - (2) The restaurant shall offer full service, including printed menus and wait service provided at tables and preset tables with nondisposible tableware. - The hours of operation shall be no greater than the prevailing hours of similar uses in the area, but in no event shall the restaurant stay open later than 12:00 midnight or open earlier than 5:00 a.m.
+Within the Mount Vernon Avenue Overlay zone and the NR zone areas, hours are limited to from 6:00 a.m. to 11:00 p.m., Sunday through Thursday, and from 6:00 a.m. to midnight, Saturday and Sunday, although the closing hour for indoor seating may be extended until midnight four times a year for special events. - (4) The applicant shall post the hours of operation as well as the location of off street parking at the entrance to the restaurant. - (5) Meals ordered before the closing hour may be served, but no new patrons may be admitted after the closing hour, and all patrons must leave by one

+- hour after the closing hour. - (6) Limited, live entertainment may be offered at the restaurant.
 No admission or cover fee shall be charged.
-All entertainment shall be subordinate to the

-- principal function of the restaurant as an eating establishment.
-Any advertising of the entertainment shall reflect the subordinate nature of the entertainment by featuring food service as well as the entertainment. - Full service restaurants with a minimum of 40 seats may offer delivery service which shall be limited to one delivery vehicle, with a dedicated offstreet parking space, and shall not be parked on the public right-of-way.
-Within the Old and Historic Alexandria District, delivery shall be limited to nonvehicular (pedestrian or bicycle) delivery.
-No delivery of alcoholic beverages is permitted. - (h) Full alcohol service, consistent with a valid ABC license is permitted.
+All entertainment shall be subordinate to the principal function of the restaurant as an eating establishment.
+Any advertising of the entertainment shall reflect the subordinate nature of the entertainment by featuring food service as well as the entertainment. - (7) Full service restaurants with a minimum of 40 seats may offer delivery service which shall be limited to one delivery vehicle, with a dedicated off-street parking space, and shall not be parked on the public right-of-way.
+No delivery of alcoholic beverages is permitted. - (8) Full alcohol service, consistent with a valid ABC license is permitted.
 No off-premise alcohol sales are permitted.
-Within the Mount Vernon Avenue Overlay zone and the NR zone areas, alcohol service is limited to table service. - (i) No food, beverages, or other material shall be stored outside. - (j) Kitchen equipment shall not be cleaned outside, nor shall any cooking residue be washed into the streets, alleys or storm sewers. - (k) The applicant shall control odors and smoke from the property to prevent them from becoming a nuisance to neighboring properties, as determined by the department of transportation and environmental services. - (1) Deliveries to the business are prohibited between 11:00 p.m. and 7:00 a.m. - (m) The applicant shall provide storage space for solid waste and recyclable materials containers as outlined in the City's "Solid Waste and Recyclable Materials Storage Space Guidelines", or to the satisfaction of the Director of Transportation & Environmental Services.
+Within the Mount Vernon Avenue Overlay zone and the NR zone areas, alcohol service is limited to table service. - (9) No food, beverages, or other material shall be stored outside. - (10) Kitchen equipment shall not be cleaned outside, nor shall any cooking residue be washed into the streets, alleys or storm sewers. - (11) The applicant shall control odors and smoke from the property to prevent them from becoming a nuisance to neighboring properties, as determined by the department of transportation and environmental services. - (12) Deliveries to the business are prohibited between 11:00 p.m. and 7:00 a.m. - (13) The applicant shall provide storage space for solid waste and recyclable materials containers as outlined in the City's "Solid Waste and Recyclable Materials Storage Space Guidelines", or to the satisfaction of the Director of Transportation & Environmental Services.
 The City's storage space guidelines and required Recycling Implementation Plan forms are available at: www.alexandriava.gov or contact the City's Solid Waste Division at 703-519-3486 ext.132.